Demotic (Egyptian): Uniliteral signs and transliteration

 Like its hieroglyphic predecessor script, Demotic possessed a set of "uniliteral" or "alphabetical" signs that could be used to represent individual phonemes.
 These are the most common signs in Demotic, making up between one third and one half of all signs in any given text; foreign words are also almost exclusively written with these signs.
 Later (Roman Period) texts used these signs even more frequently.

 The table below gives a list of such uniliteral signs along with their conventional transcription, their hieroglyphic origin, the Coptic letters derived from them, and notes on usage.

-Language

-Demotic is a development of the Late Egyptian language and shares much with the later Coptic phase of the Egyptian language.
-In the earlier stages of Demotic, such as those texts written in the Early Demotic script, it probably represented the spoken idiom of the time.
-But, as it was increasingly used for only literary and religious purposes, the written language diverged more and more from the spoken form, leading to significant diglossia between the Late Demotic texts and the spoken language of the time, similar to the use of classical Middle Egyptian during the Ptolemaic Period.